nterreri/nterreri.github.io/_posts/2018-02-17-value-types-considered-harmful-1.md

 #### Further reading
 - E. Lippert. *[The stack is an implementation detail, part one][5]*.
 2009.
-    [Generally every Lippert has written about value types explains them in much more depth than this series][6].
+    [Generally everything Lippert has written about value types explains them in much more depth than this series][6].
 - J. Richter. *CLR via C#*, Chapters 5, 19.
 Fourth printing: Microsoft Press 2014.
+    The basic argument for value types is from Chapter 5 here.
 - J. Skeet. *C# in depth*, Chapter 2.2.
 Manning Publications 2014.
 - Rich Hickey. *The value of values*.
 2012.